 You can pay with a major credit card or a personal check made payable to The National WWII Museum.
 We do not accept cash.

 How long does the complete process take from beginning to end?

 Depending on how long it takes to retrieve your veteran’s military records, and how much material we are able to obtain, we estimate the entire process will take between six and eight weeks.
-It should be noted that if you contact the National Archives directly, it can take them anything between 90 day and 6 months to send the veteran’s personal files.
+It should be noted that if you contact the National Archives directly, it can take them anything between 90 days and 6 months to send the veteran’s personnel files.

 Which sources are you using for research?